jofas/blog/content/002-first-time-running/index.md

 foot muscles \[[3](#ref-3)\].
-Given my history with chronic knee pain which developed during puberty&mdash;I got diagnosed with Osgood-Schlatter disease when I was fourteen&mdash;I'm quite vulnerable to it flaring back up.
+Given my history with chronic knee pain which developed during puberty&mdash;I got diagnosed with Osgood-Schlatter disease when I was fourteen&mdash;I'm quite vulnerable to it flaring back up when I put too much stress on my knees.

 Running through brown and hot fields at a crawling pace, the only motivation I had left keeping me going was the wish to reach another shady spot.